 - Wireless Temperature Sensor Module

 As a followup to my post on building an OpenEnergyMonitor system here is a description of two different remote displays I have made, one using a 128×64 pixel graphical LCD and one using a 4×20 line LCD.

 OpenEnergyMonitor is a project to implement an open source whole house energy monitoring system built on the Arduino platform.
 This guide will show you how to make a complete system that will monitor your mains power usage and transmit

 - Nanode powered Twitter door bell

 - Build your own Arduino for under £10

-Once a project is past the prototype stage there is no need to use a complete Arduino, even with the ever decreasing cost of Arduino compatibles and the availability of cut down versions such as the Arduino Nano and Mini it’s still overkill for
+Once a project is past the prototype stage there is no need to use a complete Arduino, even with the ever decreasing cost of Arduino compatibles and the availability of cut down versions such as

 - Arduino GPS Display